kallolchakraborty/remoteConnect/README.md

 ## Application

-This is sample application to access S4H OP destination having basic authentication.
+This is sample application to access S4H OP destination.

 ### Commands